18F/data-act-pilot/sba-business-rules.md

 **Awardee validation:**

 *Award id:*
 - Award id validation ensures that `Award id` is an exact number length (if it is not blank).
 This length can be determined and set.
 Additionally, award id validation ensures DUNSNumber and SAM number match.
-If either of those criterias are not met an error will be raised.
+If either of those criteria are not met an error will be raised.

 *Address:*